stla/jackpolynomials/README.md

 the $J$-Jack polynomials (not for $C$, $P$ and $Q$).
 This is a consequence of the Knop & Sahi combinatorial formula.
-But be aware that in spite of this fact, the coefficients of the polynomials returned by Haskell are *fractions* of polynomials, in the sense that this is the nature of the `OneParameterQSpray` objects.
+But be aware that in spite of this fact, the coefficients of the polynomials returned by Haskell are *fractions* of polynomials, in the sense that this is the nature of the `ParametricSpray` objects.

-Note that if you use the function `jackSymbolicPol` to get a `OneParameterSpray Double` object in the output, it is not guaranted that you will visually get some polynomials in the Jack parameter for the coefficients, because the arithmetic operations are not exact with the `Double` type
+Note that if you use the function `jackSymbolicPol` to get a `ParametricSpray Double` object in the output, it is not guaranted that you will visually get some polynomials in the Jack parameter for the coefficients, because the arithmetic operations are not exact with the `Double` type